 - When starting a fire, only burn dry, not damp, material and don’t use fire accelerants such as gas or lighter fluid.

 - Start the fire away from flammable things like trees and keep a bucket of water near.

 - Children should be supervised at all times and never near the fire.

 - Never burn containers that have foam or paint in them and never put pressurized containers into a fire.
 They may explode and release dangerous fumes.

 For more information on camping safety, visit:

-At Children’s Hospitals and Clinics of Minnesota, we care for more pediatric emergency and trauma patients than any other health care system in our region, seeing about 90,000 kids each year between our St. Paul and Minneapolis hospitals.
+At Children’s Minnesota, we care for more pediatric emergency and trauma patients than any other health care system in our region, seeing about 90,000 kids each year between our St. Paul and Minneapolis hospitals.
 Children’s Hospital in Minneapolis is the area’s only Level I pediatric trauma center in a hospital dedicated to only kids, which means we offer the highest level of care to critically injured kids.
 From the seriously sick to the critically injured, we’re ready for anything.